Table of Contents Show

 Balancing Usability and Longevity

 Find the sweet spot between battery capacity utilization and longevity.
-While you technically have access to 80-90% of lithium battery capacity, regularly using only 60-70% provides a comfortable buffer that extends service life while maintaining adequate daily energy.
+While you technically have access to 80–95% of lithium battery capacity, regularly using only 60–70% provides a comfortable buffer that extends service life while maintaining adequate daily energy.
+Research from Harvard SEAS suggests that maintaining batteries between 20–80% SOC can maximize service life up to 35 years in optimal conditions.

 7. Manage Temperature Extremes